Follow Us

 Europe’s citizens want a more Social Europe – sectoral bargaining is key to helping us achieve it

-Stan De Spiegelaere: The transposition of the EU minimum wage directive and the subsequent national action plans should focus on promoting sectoral collective bargaining as it benefits workers, companies and society [...]Read the full article
+Stan De Spiegelaere: The transposition of the EU minimum wage directive and the subsequent national action plans should focus on promoting sectoral collective bargaining as it benefits workers, companies and society alike.Read the full article

 17 April 2024